unitrq/hirpc/README.md

 # hirpc - dynamic RPC service dispatcher for net/http handler interface
-Package hirpc provide `Endpoint` type - simple dynamic dispatch service registry for user-defined structs mostly inspired by [github.com/gorilla/rpc](https://github.com/gorilla/rpc).
+Package hirpc provide `Endpoint` type - simple dynamic dispatch service registry for user-defined structs.
+Most of it was inspired by [github.com/gorilla/rpc](https://github.com/gorilla/rpc).
 It allows user to expose exported struct methods matching specific signature pattern as a set of named RPC services using standard library net/http request handler interface.
 `Endpoint` maintains collection of named service instances and their exposed methods as flat namespace with methods identified by service and method names.
 When registering struct as a service with `Register` method, `Endpoint` relies on `reflect` package to extract, validate and store user type metadata for later use.
 All struct methods matching signature pattern of